 CBD has become a popular and natural remedy for various ailments and conditions, including pain management.
 While there are many different types of pain that can be treated with CBD, one particularly troublesome type that can greatly benefit from its use is a posterior labrum tear.

-This type of injury can cause intense pain and discomfort, often requiring surgical intervention.
+Posterior labral tears are a type of injury that can cause intense pain and discomfort, often requiring surgical intervention.
 Fortunately, research has shown that CBD can be both a safe and effective way to alleviate this type of pain without the need for invasive procedures.
-By targeting inflammation and calming the nervous system, CBD can provide relief for those suffering from a posterior labrum tear, enabling them to better manage their pain and regain their quality of life.
+By targeting inflammation and calming the nervous system, CBD can provide relief for those suffering from a posterior labrum tear, enabling them to better manage their shoulder pain and regain their quality of life.

 1. Arthroscopic labral repair